“The art of questioning is one of the highest arts we can practice.”

 Play in the purest sense is a really important tool to releasing the thinking mind’s incessant hold over us.
 Pure play is unstructured and non-restrictive.
 It lets us become little children again.
 With the simple, uncomplicated perceptions of a child, we have the chance to experience the world as it actually is, perceived through the senses, unclouded by critical thought.

-Week 3: “Again, With Feeling” An Artist’s Interpretation of Life
+Week 3: An Artist’s Interpretation of Life

 For this third week, continue playing games as often as you can.

-For your Field Inventory Massaging with the Senses this week, add this new twist: notice and capture your emotional/feeling response (which can have a physical sensation associated with it).
+Add this new twist: notice and capture your emotional/feeling response (which can have a physical sensation associated with it).
 When we listen to a song, or look at a piece of art, or watch a performance of some kind, we often interpret the experience with our senses and our feelings.
 I don’t mean just a sense of touch.
 We may say, “Wow, that movie made me feel weird!” or “That song has such a sad feeling to it.”
 Although we use our five senses to interpret an experience, we often bring in the greater sense of feeling.

 The experience of feeling applies to all senses.
 This experience will become an important part not only of your work as a tracker, but also of your life in general.